bapjiws/apollo-link-log-query/README.md

 This link allows to log GraphQL queries for debugging purposes.
-So far is has been tested on the server side using a [repo](https://github.com/bapjiws/apollo-playground-for-fakerql) talking to https://fakerql.com/.
+So far it has been tested on the server side using a [repo](https://github.com/bapjiws/apollo-playground-for-fakerql) talking to https://fakerql.com/.
 Ensuring client-side support and local tests are to come.

 <h2 id="installation">Installation</h2>